Russian on OFAC list launches a coin

 Muratov does not downplay a role in MMM or his admiration for Mavrodi.
 They are promoted on the CTW blog here, which alleges that MMM and Mavrodi were responsible for the growth of digital currencies in the world and the blog promises to continue the work of Mavrodi with MMM.

 MMM is starting a new iteration with a new website for the coin, with a promotional video explaining how the Mavro coin was founded by Mavrodi after his incarceration, and extolling the virtues of MMM.
 It’s basically a commercial about how Mavrodi was a hero for taking a US$1 billion from Russians under the MMM banner and how the Russian government stole all the money (so Mavrodi couldn’t pay anyone back).

 The theory that the Russian government is allegedly forcibly taking assets when they go missing is a new recurring theme advanced by some Russian digital currency people (Mavro coin; WEX coin; WEX exchange), who seem to be interconnected.

 Financial crime risks

-Despite the heightened financial crime risks arising from, among other things: the sanctions listing; the connection to a separatist state engaged in terrorist-related activities blowing up critical infrastructure for political purposes; the downing of MH-17 that killed hundreds of people; the ties to the MMM Ponzi scheme; the ties to BTC-e, AlphaBay and WEX; PRIZM continuing the work of Mavrodi with MMM; and the ability to use PRIZM to send money to any person anywhere irrespective of whether they are on a prohibited list, a digital currency exchange in Canada posted guidance showing how it will conduct financial transactions for users to buy and sell PRIZM.
+Despite the heightened financial crime risks arising from, among other things: the sanctions listing; the connection to a separatist state engaged in terrorist-related activities blowing up critical infrastructure for political purposes; the downing of MH-17 that killed hundreds of people; the ties to the MMM Ponzi scheme; the ties to BTC-e, AlphaBay and WEX; PRIZM continuing the work of Mavrodi with MMM; and the ability to use PRIZM to send money to any person anywhere irrespective of whether they are on a prohibited list, a digital currency exchange in Canada posted guidance on how to conduct financial transactions with them to buy and sell PRIZM.